oreillyross/100DayChallenge/log.md

 ### Day 8: May 14, 2022

-**Today's Progress:** Migrated from Hasura to Supabase in my notetaking app, remarkebly easy.
-Sorry Hasura I will be back, just a little detour
+**Today's Progress:** Add React-router to 100 Days app.
+Next thing will be migrating to Remix, 💯 ⚛️

-**Thoughts:** Hasura feels overly complex, for my needs I think supabase might be a better fit
+**Thoughts:** React router has kept up with progress, I like it

 Link to work: Brainy notes, watch this space